Transformers: BERT and Beyond

 Emulate the Attention Mechanism

-Pair with a person who speaks a language different from English (we will cal it language B).
-This time you should think of 2 simple sentences in English and come up with their translations in the second language.
-In a piece of paper write down both sentences (one on top of the other) and try to: 1.
-Draw a one to one mapping of words in English to language B. Is it always possible to do this?
-2. Think of each word in language B and draw as many lines as necessary to the relevant English words that can “help you” predict the word in language B. If you managed, congratulations, this is how attention works!
+Pair with a person who speaks a language different from English (we will call it language B).
+Think of 1 or 2 simple sentences in English and come up with their translations in the second language.
+In a piece of paper write down both sentences (one on top of the other with some distance in between) and try to: 1.
+Draw a mapping of words or phrases from language B to English.
+Is it always possible to do this one-to-one for words?
+2. Think of how this might relate to attention in transformers?

 Next, we will see how BERT exploits the idea of a Transformer Encoder to perform the NLP Task we are interested in: generating powerful word representations.